 These options are classified as single-life because they provide benefits over your lifetime only.
-Upon your death, any reserve funds remaining in the account are distributed in a single payment to your designated beneficiaries (or, if you have no surviving designated beneficiary, to your estate).
+Upon your death, any reserve funds remaining in the account are distributed in a single payment to your designated beneficiaries.

 You may designate multiple beneficiaries under the Single-Life Annuities.